 When will you respond to questions?

-After sharing how students can participate in online office hours, determine how you plan to respond to questions in an online format.
-Will you group students according to their questions?
+After sharing how students can participate in online/physically distant office hours, determine how you plan to respond to questions in this format.
+Will you group students according to their questions for online office hours?
 Will you ask them to work in pairs or small groups?
 Will you host breakout rooms on Zoom?
 How will you use email to conduct office hours?

-As you prepare to lead an online section, think about limitations, challenges, and opportunities presented by an online format.
-How can you use a combination of offline assignments and shorter online meetings to achieve the same goals?
+As you prepare to lead a section, think about limitations, challenges, and opportunities.
+How can you use a combination of offline assignments and shorter online meetings to achieve your goals?
 How can you use features within Zoom to engage students (e.g. sharing their screens, using the Chat window, etc.)?

 Assignments might include: